1969 American Football League playoffs: Divisional playoffs

 Oakland's defense continued to dominate in the second quarter, as Beathard threw another interception, this one to Willie Brown.
 However, this time Houston managed to prevent a score when Lamonica threw a pass that was intercepted by defensive back Miller Farr.
 This would be the only bright spot of the quarter for Houston, who soon had to punt again.
 After an Oilers punt, running back Charlie Smith scored on a 60-yard touchdown reception from Lamonica to give the Raiders a 35-0 lead going into halftime.

 Early in the third quarter, Houston managed a drive deep into Raiders territory, but lost the ball again when Beathard was sacked for a 9-yard loss on 4th and 10 from the Raiders 16-yard line.
 Oakland then drove 75 yards to score on Lamonica's 23-yard touchdown pass to Sherman, giving them a 42-0 lead.
 Following a punt, Oakland drove 62 yards to Lamonica's 6th touchdown pass of the day, a 3-yard toss to tight end Billy Cannon, increasing their lead to 49-0 going into the 4th quarter.

-Houston finally scored a touchdown in the final period, driving 95 yards to an 8-yard touchdown pass from Beathard to tight end Alvin Reed.
+Houston finally scored a touchdown in the final period, driving 95 yards to score on an 8-yard touchdown pass from Beathard to tight end Alvin Reed for the final touchdown pass in AFL history.
 Meanwhile, Lamonica sat out the rest of the game.
 His replacement, George Blanda, completed just 1 of 5 passes, but his completion was a 33-yard gain to running back Marv Hubbard that set up the final score of the day on Hubbard's 4-yard touchdown run.

 Lamonica completed 13/17 passes for 276 yards and 6 touchdowns, with 1 interception.
 Smith caught 4 passes for 103 yards and a score.
 Beathard completed just 18/46 passes for 209 yards and touchdown, with 3 interceptions.
 Reed caught 7 passes for 81 yards and a touchdown.

+The Oilers did not return to the playoffs again until December of 1978.